-Program Description: Continue utilizing and expanding the successful Affordable Housing (AH) Combining District as a tool to incentivize the development of multifamily affordable housing in areas with resources and amenities and promote infill development.
+Program Description: Continue utilizing and expanding the successful Affordable Housing (AH) Combining District as a tool to promote infill development and incentivize multifamily affordable housing in moderate- and high-resource areas with amenities, with a target of 20 new units in RCAAs, moderate-, or high-resource areas over the planning period.

-- Continue to consider addingadd the Affordable Housing (AH) Combining District to additional sites in light industrial, commercial, or other appropriate zones as requested where the following conditions are met: - Site must be located within or adjacent to a designated Urban Service Area, and adequate public facilities must be provided, including sewer and water. - Sites must be located near transit; a neighborhood-serving commercial use, such as a market; and an elementary or secondary school. - Site must be located a safe distance from major roadways as determined by the Bay Area Air Quality Management District's Highway Screening Analysis tool. - Development must be multifamily rental units with a density of 16 to 24 units per acre and must provide 100% of units as affordable to lower-income households, including at least 30% of units as affordable to extremely low- income households.
+- 16a Continue to add the AH Combining District to additional sites in light industrial, commercial, or other appropriate zones as requested where the following conditions are met: - Site must be located within or adjacent to a designated Urban Service Area, and adequate public facilities must be provided, including sewer and water. - Sites must be located near transit; a neighborhood-serving commercial use, such as a market; and an elementary or secondary school. - Site must be located a safe distance from major roadways as determined by the Bay Area Air Quality Management District's Highway Screening Analysis tool. - Development must be multifamily rental units with a density of 16 to 24 units per acre and must provide 100% of units as affordable to lower-income households, including at least 30% of units as affordable to extremely low- income households.

-- Amend the Zoning Code to Pprovide an "Enhanced Affordability" option within the AH Combining dDistrict that allows a higher density of up to 30 units per acre and offer 2 additional concessions or incentives for developments within the AH Combining Ddistrict that meet the base requirements for of the AH Combining District and also provide one of more of the following: - 15% of units available to individuals and families exiting isting homelessness; - 30% of units to special needs households (including farmworkers); and or - Not less than 20% of units available to acutely (15% of AMI) low-income individuals or households
+- 16b Amend the Zoning Code to provide an "Enhanced Affordability" option within the AH Combining District that allows a higher density of up to 30 units per acre and offer 2 additional concessions or incentives for developments within the AH Combining District that meet the base requirements of the AH Combining District and also provide one or more of the following: - 15% of units available to individuals and families exiting homelessness; - 30% of units to special needs households (including farmworkers); or - Not less than 20% of units available to acutely (15% of AMI) low-income individuals or households